• Skip to primary navigation

 • When ready to cook, preheat the oven to 275.

 • In a braiser, heat the bacon fat over medium high heat and brown beef on all sides, about 15 minutes total.
-Add the onions and cook for another 5 minutes, until tender.
-Add the garlic and cook one minute longer.
-Finally, add the wine, Worcestershire, beef stock, and bay leaves.
-Deglaze the pan and transfer to oven to finish cooking.

 • Cook for 1 hour 30 minutes, uncovered.

-• Remove meat from cooking liquids and let cool completely.
-(After a 20 minute cool, I wrap tightly in aluminum foil and cool in fridge for easy slicing).
+• After a 1 hour of resting to cool, I wrap tightly in aluminum foil and cool in fridge for easy slicing.

 • When the meat is cool, slice into very thin pieces.
-Reheat the broth and add the beef.

 • Assemble the sandwich by layering meat, with extra broth, giardiniera and red pepper strips over the toasted rolls.
 If it’s not messy, you didn’t do it right.